OpenGeoHub/spatial-prediction-eml/docs/spatial-data.md

 **Spatial interpolation** and/or **Spatial Prediction** is a process of estimating values of the target variable over the whole area of interest by using some input training point data, algorithm and values of the covariates at new locations [@Mitas1999Wiley].
 Interpolation results in images or maps, which can then be used for decision making or similar.
-There is a small difference between _interpolation_ and _prediction_: _prediction_ can imply both interpolation and extrapolation.
+There is a difference between _interpolation_ and _prediction_: _prediction_
+can imply both interpolation and extrapolation.
 We will more commonly use the term _spatial prediction_ in this tutorial, even though the term _spatial interpolation_ has been more widely accepted [@Mitas1999Wiley].
 In geostatistics, e.g. in the